Services have improved at LUTH, but new facilities are required — Chris Bode — Nigeria Today

 He called for proper funding and the need for corporate organisations and individuals help to rehabilitate the hospitals anatomy and pathology department which is currently in bad shape.
 “Most of the wards are ageing.
 We have about 100 consulting rooms if the place is put in order, that will reduce patient’s waiting time.

-We have been using this institution for 56years, we have been working 24/7, The building we use tfor taking blood samples needs to be expanded.
-We have more than 60 consulting rooms, it used to be enough but now doctors wait for others to finish so that they too can consult.
-We want to build another 50-60 rooms so that doctors can consult as many patients as they can.”
+We have been using this institution for 56years, we have been working 24/7, The building we use for taking blood samples needs to be expanded.
+We have more than 60 consulting rooms, it is used to be enough but now doctors wait for others to finish so that they too can consult.
+We want to build another 50-60 rooms so that doctors can consult as many patients as they can,” he said.

 Bode who noted the critical nature of health care, acknowledged the skills of LUTH health workers, adding that many patients now have confidence in them, hence, the need to recognise and encourage them.